How to Ask for an Appointment Politely

 How do you ask for an appointment over the phone without leaving room for questions?
 It’s relatively easy when you do the following:

 - Introduce the subject matter (topic for discussion).

 - Highlight the major contents of the potential meeting.

-- Provide a reason why it’s necessary.
+- Could you provide a reason why it’s necessary?

 - Provide venue and date.

 Wait, I figured out that giving a time and date that is convenient for you isn’t always great.
 Because of this, I prefer to ask for the person’s opinion concerning time and venue.